 Where to Stay in San Ignacio

 There are a few hostels in the area, but I’d recommend spending a smidge extra for the Venus Hotel.
-Couple of reasons why: air conditioning.
-It’s just always hot in this part of the country.
-A/C is your friend.
+One main reason is this cute hotel has air conditioning, which can go a long way in alleviating the humidity.

 If however, you’re a hostel kind of traveler, give Kawoq Hostel a visit.
 It’s just a few minutes walk down the same street and has all of the fun amenities you’d expect at a hostel.